Users overview

 Your user:

-- Opens their signup link.
+1. Opens their sign-up link.

-- Enters their mobile number.
+2. Enters their mobile number.

-- If you include their number when creating their signup link, they won't need to enter it again.
+• If you include their number when creating their sign-up link, they won't need to enter it again.

-- Computer: Swan sends your user a text message with a link to open on their mobile device.
+• Computer: Swan sends your user a text message with a link to open on their mobile device.

-- Mobile device: Swan sends your user a text message with a verification code.
+• Mobile device: Swan sends your user a text message with a verification code.

-- Enters their personal information, including their name and birthdate.
+4. Enters their personal information, including their name and birthdate.
 This information must match the information that appears on their identity documents.

-- If you include this information when creating their signup link, they won't need to enter it again.
+• If you include this information when creating their sign-up link, they won't need to enter it again.

-- Selects a 6-digit passcode.
+5. Selects a 6-digit passcode.
 They need to remember their passcode; Swan can request it anytime the user needs to consent to a sensitive operation.

-- Completes identification, where Swan verifies their identity.
+6. Completes identification, where Swan verifies their identity.
 This step can be performed later, though it's recommended to complete it as soon as possible.
 If you're using the API, you're responsible for triggering this step.

-- Sets up biometrics, if desired and available on their mobile device.
+7. Sets up biometrics, if desired and available on their mobile device.
 Biometrics typically include face or fingerprint authentication.

 After signing up, your user can start using Swan.

-- If you're using Swan's provided Web Banking interface, Swan redirects your user to the interface automatically.
+• If you're using Swan's provided Web Banking interface, Swan redirects your user to the interface automatically.

-- If you're using a custom API integration or a customization of Swan's open source frontend, your user is redirected to the
+• If you're using a custom API integration or a customization of Swan's open source frontend, your user is redirected to the redirectUrl you supplied when creating their sign-up link.
+Make sure to declare your redirectUrl on your Dashboard > Developers > Redirect URIs; otherwise, the redirection fails.

 End-user perspective of signing up for Swan